msomi22/corejava/CC_README.md

-# Counter character occurence in s string
+# Counter character occurence in a string

 Let's consider the below code